Agent Learning via Early Experience: Early Experience

 \subsection{Self-Reflection}

 We formulate self-reflection as a mechanism for agents to learn from their own exploratory outcomes.
-Rather than relying solely on expert state–action pairs, the agent compares the expert action at each state with alternatives sampled from its policy, using the resulting next states to generate natural language explanations of why the expert choice is better.
+Rather than relying solely on expert state–action pairs, the agent compares the expert action at each state with alternatives sampled from its policy, using the resulting next states to generate natural language explanations of why the expert action can be a better choice.
 These explanations provide richer, transferable supervision than expert actions alone, leveraging the LLM's strength in processing language to internalize decision principles that generalize across tasks.

 Specifically, for each expert state $s_i$, we first execute the expert action $a_i$ to obtain the expert next state $s_{i+1}$.
 For each alternative action $a_i^j$ (where $j \in \{1, ..., K\}$), we obtain the corresponding next state $s_i^j$.
-We then prompt a language model to generate a chain-of-thought $c_i^j$ explaining why the expert action $a_i$ is preferable to the alternative $a_i^j$ based on the differences between their resulting states $s_{i+1}$ and $s_i^j$.
+We then prompt the same language model to generate a chain-of-thought $c_i^j$ explaining why the expert action $a_i$ is preferable to the alternative $a_i^j$ based on the differences between their resulting states $s_{i+1}$ and $s_i^j$.
 This prompt is designed to elicit natural language reasoning that highlights potential limitations or inefficiencies in $a_i^j$, grounded in the actual state transitions observed.

 The resulting triplets $(s_i, a_i^j, c_i^j)$ are collected into a dataset $\mathcal{D}_\text{refl}$.
 We then train the agent to jointly predict the chain-of-thought and the expert action conditioned on the state $s_i$, using a next-token prediction loss over the concatenated target sequence $c_i^j \circ a_i$: